 As a woman and one of only three openly LGBTQ elected officials on the state level in Illinois, equality is an extremely important and personal issue for me.
 I spent a large part of my career with the National Organization for Women, fighting against patriarchal norms and policies designed to marginalize women and girls.

-Despite our many victories in various realms of equality in my seven years in office, we have a long way to go.
-Recently we fought to pass the Equal Pay Act, which would have helped to mitigate gender wage gaps.
+Despite our many victories in my seven years in office, there is still more to do.
+Recently, we passed the Equal Pay Act, created to mitigate gender wage gaps.
 Unfortunately, it was vetoed by Governor Rauner.

 But we won't be deterred.
 The fight for marginalized and underrepresented group to gain equality in all realms of society is in full swing, and I intend to amplify their voices and be their champion as best I can.

 Representative Anna Moeller (43rd District) has reintroduced the Equal Pay Act that former Gov. Rauner vetoed.
 This bill would protect Illinois workers from being compelled to disclose their previous salaries for the purposes of screening, salary negotiations, or securing an interview.
 This legislation will make it easier for women in the workplace to get equal pay for equal work, since their previous salaries will not follow them into their new positions.